LordKa0S/numadic-client-apr21/README.md

+## Specify the API endpoint base in src/conf/server.ts

 # Getting Started with Create React App

-Specify the API endpoint base in src/conf/server.ts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).